Y Combinator Numbers

 Lower-tier VC funds do as a whole lose money, but so far at least the great majority of VC investments in YC-funded startups have been by the better firms.
-I'm not sure exactly why, since bad VCs are more numerous than good ones; perhaps the bad VCs assume the companies at an event as public as Demo Day will already have been picked over by the time they get a shot at them.
+I'm not sure exactly why, since bad VCs are more numerous than good ones; perhaps the bad VCs assume the companies will already have been picked over by the time they get a shot at them.

 Historically, top-tier VC funds have had positive returns.
 But

 they could end up losing money if the whole economy tanks.